Marrow is a safe(r) space.

 We expect those who interact with us in our space to work with us to maintain a culture of consent, actively checking ourselves and being conscious of privilege, so that everyone may feel as safe as possible to exist and express themselves.

-Marrow is primarily for folks preteen through 24.
+Marrow is primarily for folks 10 - 24 years old.

-Folks over 24 are welcome to check out our gallery and shop, but the main space is for our young folks and staff/volunteers only (unless there is an all ages event occurring).
-We ask that parents not "wait" in the gallery during programming - if you want to stay in the neighborhood, we encourage you to check out the local food cart pod, or the library!
+Folks over 24 are welcome to check out our gallery and shop any time Marrow is open, though we ask that parents not "wait" in the gallery during programming.
+If you want to stay in the neighborhood, we encourage you to check out the local food cart pod, or the library!

 We do not allow the use/consumption of drugs or alcohol (including cigarettes) either indoors or outdoors within 10' of all entrances, the parking lot, and our shared outdoor space (regardless of your age or the legality).